-Bennett throws 5 TD passes, No. 2 Georgia stifles UAB 56-7
+Super Sub: Bennett 5 TD passes, No. 2 Georgia routs UAB 56-7

 After finally throwing an incompletion, Bennett tacked on his fifth TD of the game with another to Bowers, the freshman tight end finding a seam in the zone to grab a 9-yarder that sent the Bulldogs to the locker room with a 35-0 halftime lead.

+Bennett played only one more series in the second half and, yes, led the Bulldogs to another TD.
+He set it up with a 20-yard scramble — Georgia’s longest run of the day — before James Cook took it in from the 14.

-Bennett completed 9 of 11 for 279 yards and became the sixth Georgia quarterback to pass for five touchdowns in a game.
+Bennett finished 9 of 11 passing for 279 yards and became the sixth Georgia quarterback to pass for five touchdowns in a game.
 The most recent was Aaron Murray vs. New Mexico State in 2011.

+“He’s always had great composure, great athletic ability and a great understanding of the game,” coach Kirby Smart said.
+“He’s meant a lot to this program.
+All he does is do his job each and every day.”

 Daniels was sidelined by an oblique injury, which is not believed to be a long-term problem.
 He was in uniform on the sideline, but the Bulldogs had no reason to risk a more serious issue by playing him against a team that was a 25 1/2-point underdog.

-Once Daniels was ruled out, Georgia coach Kirby Smart made a bit of a surprising call on the starter.
+Once Daniels was ruled out, Smart made a bit of a surprising call on the starter.
 Redshirt freshman Carson Beck was listed as No. 2 on the depth chart, but the Bulldogs went with the more experienced signal-caller.

-Great call.
-While some fans groaned when Bennett, a former walk-on who started five games in 2020, was introduced as the starter, there were nothing but cheers after he lit up the Blazers (1-1).
+While some fans groaned when Bennett was introduced as the starter, remembering his up-and-down results in 2020, there were nothing but cheers after he lit up the Blazers (1-1).

 Georgia scored touchdowns on six of seven possessions with Bennett in the game.

+“It depends on JT’s injury, it depends on how we practice during the week,” Smart said.
+“It’s a day-to-day evaluation.
+I don’t get into hypotheticals.”

 The Bulldogs’ defense wasn’t too shabby, either.
-The unit has yet to allow a touchdown this season and has scored two itself, following up a pick-six against Clemson with another on Jamon Dumas-Johnson’s 21-yard interception return for a score.
+The unit has yet to allow a touchdown this season while scoring two itself, following up a pick-six against Clemson with another on Jamon Dumas-Johnson’s 21-yard interception return for a score.

 UAB was held to 174 yards overall on a miserable day for quarterback Tyler Johnston III, who completed just 6 of 14 for 39 yards with three interceptions.